AU-Master-Thesis/thesis/sections/5-discussion/mod.typ

 - well positioned to have significant influence on software development now and even more so in the future.
 ]

+#todo[
+  After having studied the use of GBP on factorgraphs extensively what conclusions/opinions have we formed about its feasibility in practical real world scenarios?
+]

 #include "./future-work.typ"